-E.4a Total Number of Employed Retained Current Position: Of the total participants employed at the time of participation, the total number of program completers who retained their current position for at least one day in the second and/or third quarters after completing program activities.
+E.4a Total Number of Incumbent Workers Retained Current Position: Of the total participants who were incumbent workers at the time of participation, the total number of training completers who retained their current position for at least one day in the second and/or third quarters after completing training activities.

-E.4b Total Number of Employed that Advanced into New Position: Of the total participants employed at the time of participation, the total number of program completers who entered a new position (requiring a higher level of skills) with their current or a new employer in the first, second, or third quarter after program completion.
+E.4b Total Number of Incumbent Workers that Advanced into New Position: Of the total participants who were incumbent workers at the time of participation, the total number of training completers who entered a new position (requiring a higher level of skills) with their current or a new employer in the first, second, or third quarter after training program completion.

 3.6 – COMMON MEASURES